 Additionally, exhaust leaks that are big enough can make you feel the entire vehicle shaking.
 The odd vibrations are not just car health issues, but safety issues too, since they disrupt your ability to control the car with precision.

 When you realize any of the above signs in your vehicle, do not hesitate to reach out to experts for assistance.
-Performance Muffler is a leader in the automotive exhaust industry and has provided car-owners in Phoenix, AZ, with high-quality products and services for over a decade.
+Lopers Performance is a leader in the automotive exhaust industry and has provided car-owners in Phoenix, AZ, with high-quality products and services for over a decade.
 Contact us today to get a quote.